 If you feel ambitious, go ahead and make a list of posts you want to work on over the coming days and weeks.
 I find it helpful to have a list with the post title, the URL, and notes about what changes I need to make.

-A spreadsheet works well for this.
-I include the one I use in the download area.
+A spreadsheet works well for this, and I include the one I use in the download area.
 Feel free to come up with your own.

 Over the following few chapters (or steps), we’ll update the content, work on formatting to make the posts easier to scan and read, pretty it up with some images, make sure it is easy to share via social media, and of course, monetize it.
 These are the types of things you want to make notes on in your spreadsheet or notebook.

 That’s about all the planning we need to do.
-Just make sure you can log into your website interface – most likely that will be your WordPress dashboard – and edit those posts.
+Just make sure you log into your website interface – most likely your WordPress dashboard – and edit those posts.

 With that said, let’s move right into the next step.